 Are you planning to travel with a dive knife?
 Check out this blog for tips on how to travel with a dive knife on an airline.

-Although the whole business of packing can be something of a headache, with research and planning, it’s a lot easier than you may think.
-What’s more, you’ll be rewarded for all the hard work before you reach the airport, when your check-in and board the plane with no issues and are fully ready to enjoy that great diving trip!
+Although the whole business of packing can be something of a headache, with research and planning, it’s a lot easier than you may think if you have the best travel scuba gear and luggage in hand.
+What’s more, if you have packed well, and purchased the best scuba luggage for your needs, followed the rules of travel, you’ll be rewarded for all the hard work before you reach the airport, when your check-in and board the plane with no issues and are fully ready to enjoy that great diving trip!